2000 British Grand Prix: Race

 By the 14th lap, Barrichello had a six-tenths of a second advantage over Frentzen, who was nine-tenths of a second ahead of Coulthard.
 Häkkinen was nine-tenths of a second behind his teammate and continued to battle Button for fourth place, who was still 1.1 seconds clear of Ralf Schumacher.
 Wurz, who was pressuring Alesi in 14th, became the first driver to make a pit stop to ensure he would get a clear track.
 Salo and Fisichella made pit stops over the next three laps.
 Verstappen in ninth slowed on lap 20 due to electrical issues in his car's engine that had emerged six or seven laps earlier and was forced to retire from the race after Arrows were unable to fix the problem.
 Frentzen and Ralf Schumacher were the next two drivers to make pit stops on lap 24, returning to the track in seventh and eighth, respectively, despite the latter's team having difficulty attaching his right-rear wheel to his car due to a loose wheel nut.
 Button made his pit stop one lap later and joined behind teammate Ralf Schumacher.
-On lap 28, De La Rosa retired at the pit lane's side due to a hydraulic clutch failure.
+On lap 28, De la Rosa retired at the pit lane's side due to a hydraulic clutch failure.

 David Coulthard (pictured in 1999) won the British Grand Prix for the second successive year and took his seventh career victory despite a gearbox fault late in the race.

-Coulthard started to gain on Barrichello, who began having clutch and electrical throttle pedal issues around lap 29.
+With Frentzen's stop releasing him into air that had not been affected by turbulence from other cars, Coulthard started to gain on Barrichello, who began having clutch and electrical throttle pedal issues around lap 29.
 Two laps later, Barrichello was slow out of Chapel corner because he missed an upshift going on the Hangar Straight.
 This allowed Coulthard to slipstream Barrichello's rear down the straight and draw alongside him into Stowe corner on the outside.
 He repelled Barrichello's block, which he manufactured by faking a right turn to become the new race leader while braking.
 Coulthard immediately began to pull away from Barrichello.
 Häkkinen was the first one-stopping driver to make his only pit stop of the race from third at the end of the same lap and changed a flat-spotted tyre.
 He rejoined in eighth.
 Coulthard and Villeneuve both made pit stops on lap 33; Coulthard rejoined the track in fourth, behind Frentzen.
 Due to an unstable engine, Barrichello lost control of his Ferrari's rear in the middle of the entry to Luffield turn leading to the pit lane entrance.
 He elected to enter the pit lane on lap 35, surprising his mechanics.
 Barrichello had to retire after a high pressure hydraulic malfunction rendered his clutch unusable, preventing him from exiting his pit stall.